Sweden-Mayhem/site/content/minecraft/help.md

 # Sanctuary's Heart

 The four central locations in **Sanctuary** rotate through different events, NPCs, and structures.
-Most are active between **08:00–23:00** Swedish time, though some minor occurrences happen outside those hours.
+Most are active between **08:00 - 23:00** Swedish time, though some minor occurrences happen outside those hours.

-Each structure includes at least one container — often hidden — that may contain loot, refreshed at random intervals.
+Each structure includes at least one container (often hidden) that may contain loot, refreshed at random intervals.
 Anyone can take these items, so check them frequently.

 Right-click any NPC to interact.